What Is an ESB Smart Meter in Ireland?

 Your smart meter transmits your electricity usage wirelessly via a secure 2G mobile phone network, provided by Three Ireland Limited.

-The technology used in the ESB smart meter-supplier communications employs multiple layers of cybersecurity and complies with all applicable data privacy and protection laws.
+The technology used in the ESB smart meter to supplier communications employs multiple layers of cybersecurity and complies with all applicable data privacy and protection laws.

 What are Smart Tariffs and Time-Of-Use Tariffs?